 With passion and conviction, Voddie Baucham urges pastors everywhere to hold firm to the Word that has been taught and entrusted to them.
 The preacher, the shepherd, the overseer of God’s flock must not shrink back from preaching the true Gospel because it is only through the Gospel that God’s Word can be proclaimed.
 Using Paul’s instruction to Titus (Titus 1:5-9), Baucham lays out the characteristics of God’s shepherds whom He calls to the high order of preaching and shepherding.
 Baucham warns that those who seek to go beyond what the Gospel teaches and proclaims ...Titus 1:9

 Against the backdrop of the powerful Roman Empire and reign of Caesar Augustus, God chose for Jesus to be born in humble circumstances, announcing his birth to a group of common shepherds.
-In this message Alistair Begg explains that the sign of His humble beginning foreshadows his ignominious death on a cross and burial wrapped in linen.
-The peace with God proclaimed by the angels overshadows the Pax Romana and finds its significance by those who see with the eyes of faith and make room for the Prince of Peace, Jesus Christ.Luke 2:12-17
+In this message Alistair Begg explains that the sign of His humble beginning foreshadows his death and burial.
+The peace with God proclaimed by the angels is found by those who see with the eyes of faith and make room for the Prince of Peace, Jesus Christ.Luke 2:12-17

 Most of the time, when the topic is "the end of the world," you hear a lot of speculation about dates and events and meanings.
 Mark 13 shows us a stiking difference in the way Jesus approached this subject.
 Instead of speculating about dates, the Lord provided His followers with practical instruction - actions and attitudes that will equip us to face the future He has planned.Mark 13:5-13